|Awarding Agency Name

 2. Review and Selection Process

-As described in the Criteria section above, evaluation of the application will be done by April 18, 2022.
+As described in the Criteria section above, evaluation of the application will begin on May 5, 2023.
 The numerical score may not be the sole award criterion.
 The Department reserves the right to consider other factors such as: geographical distribution, demonstrated need, and agency past performance as a state grantee, etc. While the recommendation of the review panel will be a key factor in the funding decision, the Department maintains final authority over funding decisions and considers the findings of the reviewers to be non-binding recommendations.
 Any internal documentation used in scoring or awarding of grants shall not be considered public information.

 In the event of a tie with insufficient funding for all tied applications, the Department may choose to elect one of the following options: